-Doyle Sails operates with a central design team.
-This team consists of highly qualified sailors who each bring different strengths to the team.
-Our unique design tools are amongst the most advanced 3D modelling and air flow technology available globally.
+Doyle Sails' central design team consists of highly qualified sailors who each bring different strengths.
+Our unique design software and tools are amongst the most advanced 3D modelling and air flow technology available worldwide.

 One of the cornerstones of our sailmaking process is a sophisticated and thorough approach to design and engineering.
-Before any fibre gets laid or cloth is cut, we complete a detailed analysis of the boat, rig and hardware to fully understand what will be required to make sails that will fulfil the customer's requirements.
-Our clients have, time and time again, found this approach to be an invaluable aid to ensuring that their vessel is correctly engineered and optimised for the best performance possible.
-This approach, in combination with extensive expertise, has given us confidence and experience to take on some of the biggest and most complex yacht projects in the world.
+Before any fibre gets laid or cloth is cut, we complete a detailed analysis of the boat, the rig and hardware to fully understand what will be required to make sails that will fulfill the customer's requirements.
+This approach, in combination with design expertise, has given us the confidence and experience to take on some of the biggest and most complex yacht projects.

-The Doyle Sails design team consists of highly qualified sailors and experts who each bring different strengths to the group.
-Design Director Richard Bouzaid leads the innovation and research for Doyle’s Design Department.
+Doyle's Head of Design Richard Bouzaid leads the innovation and research for Doyle’s Design Department.
 With over 20 years of sailing experience, Bouzaid has been involved in winning campaigns for the America’s Cup, Volvo Ocean Race, Vendee Globe and several Grand Prix projects.

-Recognising each sailboat has its particular set of unique characteristics, the designers at Doyle draws on a worldwide pool of veteran sailors and design technology.
-Exclusive Doyle fabrics, proprietary sail design software and wind tunnel testing.
+Recognising each sail yacht has its particular set of unique characteristics, the designers at Doyle draws on a worldwide pool of veteran sailors and design technology, as well as exclusive Doyle fabrics, proprietary sail design software and wind tunnel testing.
 This technology is why Doyle’s sails are known to be strong, durable and hold their shape across the wind range.

 Doyle's Design team utilize the world-leading sail design software called SailPak.
 This sophisticated sailmaking package includes everything from the early design stages, full structural engineering and aerodynamic characteristics to creating a file that will instruct the machines exactly how to construct the material.
 Taking the 3-dimensional output from SailPak, Doyle’s engineers and CFD analysts can trim the sails for the design team.
 Coupled with FEA (Finite Element Analysis), this process determines optimal cloth characteristics or fibre layouts for laminate sails.

-Having solved some of the most challenging Superyacht projects and delivering high-performance grand-prix sails, our innovative engineers are accustomed to creating uniquely effective construction methods, sail handling systems, battens, batten systems, head, tack and clew attachments.
+Having solved some of the most challenging superyacht projects and high-performance grand-prix sails, our innovative engineers are accustomed to creating uniquely effective construction methods, sail handling systems, battens, batten systems, head, tack and clew attachments.
 Doyle solutions are highly engineered and elegant.

 Doyle CFD uses high resolution simulations to optimize sailing yacht aerodynamics, hydrodynamics and structures.
 Our analysis and designs are driven by data from state-of-the-art Computational Fluid Dynamic (CFD) and Finite Element Analysis (FEA) simulations.
 Our simulations provide designers with much of the same data supplied by wind tunnels and tow tanks and a lot more.
 We have experience analyzing and designing most major sailing yacht components from sails to foils.
 Doyle CFD was founded in 2011 to further develop computational tools and analysis techniques developed at Stanford University, NASA and Doyle Sails.
 Doyle Sails was one of the early adopters of this type of in depth sail study and this technology plays a major role in the design of all Doyle super yacht sails.